griga23/avro-kafka-examples/README.md

 # avro-kafka-examples
-Jan's example how to work with Confluent Cloud and Schema Registry using Avro based events
+Jan's example how to work with Kafka and Schema Registry using Avro based events.
+Also works with Confluent Cloud.

 How to run:

 ## Compile Java App
 Compile with all dependencies